All Episodes

 Our cameras are live now at the San Cordova State Party Convention where Ted Cruz is wooing local carpenters who might end up as delegates.

-Nobody's going to watch that's not exciting.
+Nobody's going to watch that.

 But you get Bobby Knight out there.